Emergency oxygen system: Dangers

 Combustion is the exothermic chemical reaction between oxygen and a fuel, producing a flame and smoke.
-Because oxygen is necessary to fuel a fire, oxygen-generating equipment on aircraft pose a significant fire hazard and have contributed to several aircraft fires, both on the ground and while in flight.
+Because an oxidiser is necessary for a fire, oxygen-generating equipment on aircraft pose a significant fire hazard and have contributed to several aircraft fires, both on the ground and while in flight.

+Incidents

 Aircraft accidents and incidents related to oxygen supply systems include: